 25 Fascinating Facts About John F. Kennedy

 More than 50 years after his tragic death cut his presidency short, John F. Kennedy remains one of history’s most intriguing figures—and, according to Gallup, America’s favorite president.
-On the anniversary of his 1963 state funeral, here are 25 fascinating facts about JFK.
+On what would be his 101st birthday, here are 25 fascinating facts about JFK.

 1. HE RECEIVED LAST RITES A TOTAL OF FOUR TIMES.

 From a young age, John F. Kennedy battled a range of health problems, some of which appeared to be life-threatening—so much so that he received the sacramental last rites a total of four times: first in 1947, when he became sick while traveling in England and was diagnosed with Addison’s disease; a second time in 1951, when he was suffering from an extremely high fever while in Japan; the third time in 1954, when he slipped into a coma following back surgery; and a final time on the day of his assassination, on November 22, 1963 in Dallas, Texas.

 2. HE FAKED HIS WAY INTO THE NAVY.